 exceptions to the standard program.

-You will also find the Director to be an informed advisor, able and willing to discuss a wide range of problems with you.
-The Department is fully aware that a concentration is not simply a matter of fulfilling requirements, but also an occasion for personal growth.
-The Director hopes that you will feel free to voice matters of personal importance when you come to seek advice.
+You will also find the DUS to be an informed advisor, able and willing to discuss a wide range of problems with you.
+A concentration is not simply a matter of fulfilling requirements, but also an occasion for personal growth.
+The DUS hopes that you will feel free to voice matters of personal importance when you come to seek advice.

-This year the Director is Professor Justin Weir.
-His office is located in Barker Center, Room 377.
-Please email him at weir@fas.harvard.edu for an appointment.
+This year the DUS is Professor Stephanie Sandler.
+Her office is located in the Barker Center, Room 321.
+Please email her at ssandler@fas.harvard.edu for an appointment.

 THE DEPARTMENT